kadena-io/kadena-evm-sandbox/README.md

 ## Blockscout

-You can explore the Chainweb EVM development network chains using the optional [Blockscout](https://blockscout.com).
-Blockscout is a blockchain monitor that provides a user experience that is similar to [Etherscan](https://etherscan.io).
+You can explore the Chainweb EVM development network chains using the optional [Blockscout](https://blockscout.com) application.
+Blockscout is a blockchain monitoring service that provides a user experience that is similar to [Etherscan](https://etherscan.io).

 For additional information, see the [Blockscout README](https://github.com/blockscout/blockscout).

 To use Blockscout:

-1. Open a terminal shell and change to the `kadena-evm-sandbox` directory, if needed:
+1. Open a terminal shell and change to the `kadena-evm-sandbox` directory, if needed.

 1. Pull the latest images by running the following command: